A guide to gifting money as an Attorney or Deputy

-Camilla Greenwood, solicitor and later life expert at Age Co's trusted Legal Services partner Irwin Mitchell, shares her best practice tips for gifting money as a Power of Attorney or Deputy.
+The later life team at Age Co's trusted Legal Services partner - Irwin Mitchell - share their best practice tips for gifting money as a Power of Attorney or Deputy.

 An Attorney is appointed under a Lasting Power of Attorney (LPA) to look after someone’s affairs when they become mentally incapable.
 A Deputy is the person appointed by the Court of Protection to look after someone’s affairs if no Attorney has been appointed under a LPA.